 Insights and analytics

-Insights and analytics provides usage analytics for your Docker Verified Publisher (DVP) images on Docker Hub.
-With this tool, you have self-serve access to metrics as both raw data and summary data for a desired time span.
-You can view number of image pulls by tag or by digest, and get breakdowns by geolocation, cloud provider, client, and more.
-Head to the Docker Verified Publisher Program page to learn more about the benefits of becoming a verified publisher.
+Insights and analytics provides usage analytics for Docker Verified Publisher (DVP) and Docker-Sponsored Open Source (DSOS) images on Docker Hub.
+This includes self-serve access to image and extension usage metrics for a desired time span.
+You can also display the number of image pulls by tag or by digest, and get breakdowns by geolocation, cloud provider, client, and more.

-View the analytics data
+View the image's analytics data

 To view data in the chart: